 3 Exempt vs Nonexempt Tests for Classification

-- Salary Level Test: An employee must be paid a minimum of $35,568 per year to be considered exempt.
+- Salary level test: An employee must be paid a minimum of $43,888 per year to be considered exempt.
+On January 1, 2025, this amount increases to $58,656.

-- Salary Basis Test: The employee must be paid a consistent salary based on a standard work schedule.
+- Salary basis test: The employee must be paid a consistent salary based on a standard work schedule.

-- Duties Test: The employee’s job duties must be executive, administrative, or professional.
+- Duties test: The employee’s job duties must be executive, administrative, or professional.

-Although the Biden administration was unable to get the federal minimum wage increased to $15 per hour, many states are pushing to increase the minimum wage within their individual states.
-There are also a few states that have already increased the minimum salary threshold for exempt employees (above that set by federal rules).
-The law states that employers must follow the law that is most protective to employees.
+Although the Biden administration was unable to get the federal minimum wage increased to $15 per hour, many states are pushing to increase their minimum wages.
+A few states have already increased the minimum salary threshold for exempt employees to align with federal rules.

 We recommend you check the minimum wage and salary requirements for exempt employees in your state.

-Take note that there are exceptions, such as farmworkers and outside salespeople, whose jobs may be considered exempt even when they are paid hourly.
+Take note that there are salary exceptions, such as farmworkers and outside salespeople, whose jobs may be considered exempt even when they are paid hourly.

 An employee who meets the salary level and salary basis tests are exempt only if they also perform exempt job duties considered to be executive, professional, or administrative.
 This is also referred to as a White Collar Exemption.